EPCCed/Intro-to-HPC/content/Part6_Exercises/exercise4/part3.md

 ## Traffic model simulation: Message passing computation

-Having run this example in serial and multiple threads we can now explore running the simulation using a message passing modle to determine verlocity of cars changes with traffic density.
+Having run this example in serial and multiple threads we can now explore running the simulation using a message passing model to determine velocity of cars changes with traffic density.

 ### The source code

-In this exercise we will be using the traffic simulaion program.
+In this exercise we will be using the traffic simulation program.
 The source code is available in  Git repository EPCC-Exercises we have already downloaded.

 We will now be looking at the message passing version located in the ``C-MPI`` folder.
 This version uses MPI to parallelise the execution of the model.